Doc Talk: Annual Exams and COVID-19

 What would you say to women who are thinking about not scheduling an annual appointment at all this year for fear of COVID-19?

-Women should not forgo their annual wellness visits entirely.
+Women should not forgo their annual wellness visits.
 We are taking great strides to ensure the safety of our patients.
 We believe the preventative health visit is a vital opportunity to help women maintain optimal health.
 COVID-19 is a real concern and we must follow careful measures to continue to prevent exposures.
 However, it is prudent that women still have access to excellent care and that women’s health doesn’t suffer in the face of our fight against COVID-19.
 Women are entitled to have their needs met even in these difficult times.
 Modified facility measures will make this possible and keep our patients, staff, and communities out of harm’s way.

 What steps is your practice taking to ensure patient safety regarding COVID-19?

-Steps to expect:
+Some steps to expect:

 - Additional sanitization of all areas before and after each visit